Uniform perfectness for quasi-metric spaces: Abstract

 \section{Abstract}

-The aim of this paper is to investigate the uniform perfectness in quasi-metric spaces.
-One of the main results in this paper is the invariant property of uniform perfectness under quasim\"obius maps in quasi-metric spaces.
-This result is built on the equivalence of uniform perfectness with homogeneous density, $\sigma$-density etc. The second main result is the relationships of uniform perfectness with (power) quasim\"obius maps and (power) quasisymmetric maps.
-In the end, two applications of the first main result are given.
+The aim of this paper is to investigate the equivalence conditions for uniform perfectness of quasi-metric spaces.
+We also obtain the invariant property of uniform perfectness under quasim\"obius maps in quasi-metric spaces.
+In the end, two applications are given.

 {}